-- Facility continuously or routinely exceeds its design flow. - Facility that exceeds its design population equivalent (PE) for BOD5 whether or not its design flow is being exceeded. - Facility (whether primarily domestic or industrial) that alters its production process throughout the year. - Facility handles large quantities of toxic substances, or substances that are toxic in large amounts. - Facility has Water Quality-based Effluent Limitations for toxic substances (other than NH3) - Facility is a municipality with a Design Flow \geq 22,500 gpd. - Other please justify. - ✓ At this time, the permittee is not required to conduct WET test for this facility.
-The previous permit included requirements to conduct an Acute WET test once during the permit cycle.
-The permit writer has conducted reasonable potential determinations for all anticipated pollutants and established numeric effluent limitations where reasonable potential exists.
-Also, the facility has passed previous Acute WET tests.
-Therefore, the permit writer has determined there is no reasonable potential for the discharge to exceed narrative water quality standards for acute toxicity if the facility is in compliance with final effluent limits that have been established for all anticipated pollutants.
-Therefore the acute WET testing requirements have been removed from this permit.
+- Facility is a designated Major. - Facility continuously or routinely exceeds its design flow. - Facility that exceeds its design population equivalent (PE) for BOD5 whether or not its design flow is being exceeded. - Facility (whether primarily domestic or industrial) that alters its production process throughout the year. - Facility handles large quantities of toxic substances, or substances that are toxic in large amounts. - Facility has Water Quality-based Effluent Limitations for toxic substances (other than NH3) - \boxtimes Facility is a municipality with a Design Flow \ge 22,500 gpd. - Other please justify. - ✓ At this time, the permittee is not required to conduct WET test for this facility.
+It has been determined by the permit writer that the discharge has no reasonable potential to exceed whole effluent toxicity; therefore the requirements to conduct an Acute WET test are no longer required.